 3. Choose and plan

-Choosing a solution and planning for it is way harder that what it sounds like.
-A wave of "what ifs" floods our head and sometimes makes it difficult to just choose.
+Choosing a solution and planning for it is way harder than it sounds.
+A wave of "what ifs" flood our heads and sometimes makes it difficult to just choose.
 Even though the goal is to resolve OUR problem, sometimes others may influence our decisions.
 How many times do we think of other people when we choose something?
 "Should I buy another pair of shoes?
-I'll just have to put them on and leave the box at the car so my husband doesn't notice them".
-Sometimes in families, we have a democratic decision making system in which the committee must approve all affairs.
-"Ask your brother to go with you to buy the car" "let me call my dad to come check out the house and see if it's worth buying it" "Mom, should I use angel hair or spaghetti?”
+I'll just have to put them on and leave the box in the car so my husband doesn't notice them".
+Sometimes in families, we have a democratic decision-making system in which the committee must approve all affairs.
+"Ask your brother to go with you to buy the car" "let me call my dad to come to check out the house and see if it's worth buying it" "Mom, should I use angel hair or spaghetti?”
 Even though this sounds like a very unified thing... at times it may impair our decision-making.
-When choosing a solution must consider WHO WILL IT BENEFIT AT THE END.
+When choosing a solution must consider WHO WILL BENEFIT AT THE END.
 If you're going to be driving the car, then maybe you should be the primary person to choose for it (unless you’re not paying for it).
 Sometimes gathering multiple opinions may impair our original plans.

-One we have chosen the solution we want, we must ensure that our plan for it is realistic, attainable and measurable...
+Once we have chosen the solution we want, we must ensure that our plan for it is realistic, attainable, and measurable...
 Just like goal setting.

 Being able to fix a problem is one thing, but being able to prevent it from happening again is crucial.
-Most of the issues people struggle are typically repetitive issues.
-We go through something then forget about it when it’s over allowing it to come back once more.
+Most of the issues people struggle with are typically repetitive issues.
+We go through something and then forget about it when it’s over allowing it to come back once more.
 "I'm just gonna go back with him...
 I'm sure he will be different this time".
-The constant avoidance of dealing with a problem after its over can cause a greater problem than the original one.
+The constant avoidance of dealing with a problem after it's over can cause a greater problem than the original one.
 Therefore, all it takes is making sure it does not happen again.
-Preventing a problem may take a little time to modify the factors that contributed to the problem and at times it may take a modification in our lifestyle, ourselves or the people around it.
+Preventing a problem may take a little time to modify the factors that contributed to the problem and at times it may take a modification in our lifestyle, ourselves, or the people around us.